skzidev/snake-os/README.md

 - [x] C in the binary
 - [x] C running in the OS
 - [x] Graphics driver running
-- [ ] Keyboard Driver working (PS/2)
+- [x] Keyboard Driver working (PS/2)
-- [ ] Create a working 8x8 pixel font.
 - [ ] Actual Game/Engine code running

-I need to finish the keyboard driver, but before that I need to get GDB working.

-Currently, GDB is giving me memory addresses, and breakpoints won't work, So It's basically useless.

-I need to get my compiler information loaded into it.
+- [ ] Game music and sound effects.

+Sorry for not working yesterday.
+I was on a trip somewhere for the day.
+There is an update.

+2 days ago, when I finished work for the day, I fixed the keyboard driver.
+It was reading at the beginning, not every frame.
+Fixed now, made some changes.
+They keyboard driver is done.
+The font is not entirely required right now, but will be later.

 I'm currently running in QEMU.
 We'll see if I can get this running on the real metal.
 (Probably Not).